The dominance of the aristocracy

 The manifesto was addressed to

-‘following every popular whim, promising instant redress of every alleged abuse, abandoning respect for ancient rights and prescriptive authority’,
+‘following every popular whim, promising instant redress of every alleged abuse, abandoning respect for ancient rights and prescriptive authority’,but of

-‘a careful review of institutions, both civil and ecclesiastical’
+‘a careful review of institutions, both civil and ecclesiastical’and

 ‘the correction of proved abuses and the redress of real grievances’.